Frequently Asked Questions

 Who is behind TensorZero?

-We’re a team of two based in NYC.
+We’re a small technical team based in NYC.

 Viraj Mehta (CTO) recently completed his PhD from CMU, with an emphasis on reinforcement learning for LLMs and nuclear fusion, and previously worked in machine learning at KKR and a fintech startup; he holds a BS in math and an MS in computer science from Stanford.